 Trinity Finding a job after getting laid off

-You weren’t listening to Trinity Employment’s, a player matchmaker podcast, storing your host and the co founder of Trinity Employment Specialists.
+You are listening to Trinity Employment’s, a player matchmaker podcast, storing your host and the co founder of Trinity Employment Specialists.
 Cory Minter.
 Welcome back.
 This is cory minter and I,

 I’m here with Ethan May and we are the a player matchmakers.
 We’re always looking to add value to job seekers and employers.
 The title of this podcast is the process of finding new employment after being laid off.
 CNC Machinist, the, the content is meant to help someone who has been laid off from their job or has lost their job for any reason and they’re dealing with the process of finding the right new job, not just a new job at the right new job.
 And sometimes that takes some time.
 And with that time comes what comes with it, you know, frustrations, a little bit of fear.
 Maybe we’re going to be talking about that.
 CNC Machinist, and you know, we believe this content is important because we believe that people struggle with this and it’s an, it’s an opportunity to encourage people and it’s something that, what we want to do, we always ask our listeners to invite different people.